archon-linux/archon-iso/README.md

 First commit will have the archiso folder be a copy of the archiso 60-1 releng folder.
 Compare this commit with the latest releng folder when updating archiso version.

+`git checkout 'git rev-list --max-parents=0 HEAD | tail -n 1'` `diff -rq ./archiso /usr/share/archiso/configs/releng`

 Change the archiso version in `archiso.md` and the 2 install scripts.

-WIP

 # Legacy ALCI readme this project is based from: